Angeun Lada: Characteristics and taste

 Angeun Lada is a soup dish with a spicy and savory taste, as well as rich in spices.
 Its broth tends to be thick and reddish in color due to the use of chili peppers.
 Fat and small diced pieces of meat can be seen floating in the broth.
 One of the main distinctive features that sets Angeun Lada apart from other soup dishes is the use of culantro, also known as Walangan.
-These leaves have a very strong aroma, similar to that of a rich ear bug insect, and provide a unique and refreshing flavor.
+These leaves have a very strong aroma, similar to that of a rice ear bug insect, and provide a unique and refreshing flavor.
 Although the aroma may seem unusual for those tasting it for the first time, the scent and taste of walang are not overpowering when eaten with meat.
 Culantro is commonly found in the southern regions of Banten and contains essential oils.
 The Baduy even use culantro as a natural pesticide to repel rice pests by burning it in their field huts.
 The main ingredients of Angeun Lada vary, but it generally uses beef tripe, buffalo meat, beef, or goat meat.
 In addition, it can also be mixed with vegetables.